 “Radiation is every day, Monday through Friday, for six weeks,” he says.
 “Transportation is a big deal.
 Most of our patients live within an hour.
 If they live farther away, we refer them out.”

 But Dr. Camphausen isn’t satisfied with the standard of care when it comes to radiation treatment.
-As he explains, advances in radiotherapy in the past have primarily involved dividing radiation doses, an approach called fractionation, improved dose delivery, and improved localization of radiation to the places where it’s needed.
+As he explains, advances in radiotherapy in the past have primarily involved dividing radiation doses (an approach called fractionation), improved dose delivery, and improved localization of radiation to the places where it’s needed.
 Intensity modulated radiation therapy (IMRT), which attempts to more precisely direct radiation to the tumor while limiting its impact on healthy tissue, may allow further improvements in the future.
 But, Dr. Camphausen says that such technical improvements are likely to provide only incremental benefits.

 Making Treatment Advances

-To make more significant strides, his lab studies the interaction of novel drugs and radiotherapy in the treatment of glioblastoma, both through studies in animal models and clinical trials in patients.
-As Chief of the Radiation Oncology Branch, he guides the clinical and translational program, which explores the role of new agents as both radiation sensitizers and radiation protectors.
-By integrating novel imaging, molecular profiling, and state of the art treatment techniques, his efforts ensure that the NCI Branch is at the forefront of radiation oncology.
+To make more significant strides, his lab studies the interaction of novel drugs and radiotherapy in the treatment of GBM, both through studies in animal models and clinical trials in patients.
+As chief of the Radiation Oncology Branch, he guides the clinical and translational program, which explores the role of new agents as both radiation sensitizers and radiation protectors.
+By integrating novel imaging, molecular profiling, and state of the art treatment techniques, his efforts ensure that the NCI is at the forefront of radiation oncology.

 As part of this effort, Dr. Camphausen reports that about one in every four patients who come to him with a newly diagnosed GBM will qualify for one of a few ongoing clinical trials.
 These include: